uyen-huynh2808/data-governance/README.md

 **Governance Use:**
 - Tagged as **PII** via **Apache Ranger**
 - Field-level access control and audit logs enabled

+> Fields tagged as PII or sensitive are managed via Apache Ranger for field-level access control and audit logging.

 ### Dimension Table: `dim_course`